huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 ### ControlNet

 As you saw in the [ControlNet](#controlnet) section, these models offer a more flexible and accurate way to generate images by incorporating an additional conditioning image input.
 The ControlNet is pretrained on the conditioning image input to generate new images that resemble it.
-For example, if you take a ControlNet pretrained on depth maps, you can give the model a depth map as a conditioning input and it'll generate an image that preserves the spatial information of it.
+For example, if you take a ControlNet pretrained on depth maps, you can give the model a depth map as a conditioning input and it'll generate an image that preserves the spatial information in it.
 This is quicker and easier than specifying the depth information in a prompt.
 You can even combine multiple conditioning inputs with a [MultiControlNet](controlnet#multicontrolnet)!

 There are many types of conditioning inputs you can use, and 🤗 Diffusers supports ControlNet for Stable Diffusion and SDXL models.
 Take a look at the more comprehensive [ControlNet](controlnet) guide to learn how you can use these models.

 ## Optimize

 Diffusion models are large, and the iterative nature of denoising an image is computationally expensive and intensive.
 But this doesn't mean you need access to powerful - or even many - GPUs to use them.
-There are many things you can do to run diffusion models on consumer and free-tier resources.
-For example, you can load model weights in half-precision to save GPU memory and increase speed or offloading the entire model to the GPU to preserve even more memory.
+There are many optimization techniques for running diffusion models on consumer and free-tier resources.
+For example, you can load model weights in half-precision to save GPU memory and increase speed or offload the entire model to the GPU to save even more memory.

-PyTorch 2.0 also supports a more memory-efficient attention mechanism called *scaled dot product attention* that is automatically enabled if you're using PyTorch 2.0.
+PyTorch 2.0 also supports a more memory-efficient attention mechanism called [*scaled dot product attention*](http://localhost:3000/using-diffusers/optimization/torch2.0#scaled-dot-product-attention) that is automatically enabled if you're using PyTorch 2.0.
 You can combine this with [`torch.compile`](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) to speed your code up even more:

 ```py
 from diffusers import AutoPipelineForText2Image